-Common Name Scientific Name Federal Status1 NYS Status SGCN Listing Habitat Preference4 Source of Potential Presence5 Observed On-Site Potential Impacts Impact Avoidance Measures Grasshopp er Sparrow Ammodramus savannarum - SSC SGCN- HP This species prefers open fields and prairie including active hay fields, successional old field, and minimally in successional shrublands.
+Common Name Scientific Name Federal Status1 NYS Status2 SGCN Listing3 Habitat Preference4 Source of Potential Presence 5 Observed On-Site Potential Impacts Impact Avoidance Measures Greater Yellowlegs Tringa melanoleuca ı - SGCN This species prefers a variety of wetland habitats with taller vegetation.
 Habitat for this species occurs within the Project Area.
-G, J No There are unlikely to be direct or indirect impacts due to the limited grassland habitat suitable for Grasshopper Sparrow.
-Potential direct impacts include habitat conversion of 806.81 acres of agricultural land and successional old fields to early successional fields.
-Potential direct impacts include habitat displacement from the temporary conversion of 86.58 acres of agricultural land and successional old fields.
-There will be a habitat loss of 21.87 acres of agricultural land and successional old fields to Project Components.
-Potential indirect impacts could include disturbance due to noise and construction activity.
-Impacts to agricultural land is unavoidable, as most of the Project Components have been sited in agricultural areas to avoid wetlands and minimize tree clearing.
-Active agricultural land provides limited wildlife habitat for Grasshopper Sparrow.
-Conversion of agricultural land to planted early successional grasslands for solar facilities has been shown to benefit grasshopper sparrow (see Section 22(f)(6)) and may improve habitat quality for this species at the Project.
-Great Egret Ardea alba - - SGCN This species prefers to be near water and feed in wetlands, streams, ponds, and tidal flats.
-Habitat for this species occurs within the Project Area.
 G No Potential direct impacts include habitat degradation and fragmentation from the impacts to wetlands.
 Potential indirect impacts could include habitat disturbances due to noise from construction activity near wetland habitats.
 Impacts to wetland habitat have been avoided and minimized to the maximum extent practicable by siting Project Components in agricultural fields and using HDD when necessary.
-Greater Yellowlegs Tringa melanoleuca - - SGCN This species prefers a variety of wetland habitats with taller vegetation.
-Habitat for this species occurs within the Project Area.
-G No Potential direct impacts include habitat degradation and fragmentation from the impacts to wetlands.
-Potential indirect impacts could include habitat disturbances due to noise from construction activity near wetland habitats.
-Impacts to wetland habitat have been avoided and minimized to the maximum extent practicable by siting Project Components in agricultural fields and using HDD when necessary.
 Horned Lark Eremophila alpestris - SSC SGCN- HP This species prefers open fields, agricultural areas, and open habitats with sparse vegetation such as prairies and heavily grazed pastures.
 Habitat for this species occurs within the Project Area.
-B, E, G, J Yes Potential direct impacts include habitat displacement from the temporary conversion of 86.58 acres of agricultural land (which currently provides limited habitat) and successional old fields.
-There will be a habitat loss of 21.87 acres of agricultural land and successional old fields to Project Components.
+B, E, G, J Yes Potential direct impacts include habitat displacement from the temporary conversion of 86.58 100.72 -acres of agricultural land (which currently provides limited habitat) and successional old fields.
+There will be a habitat loss of 21.87 19.10 acres of agricultural land and successional old fields to Project Components.
 Potential indirect impacts could include disturbance due to noise and construction activity.
 Impacts to agricultural land is unavoidable, as most of the Project Components have been sited in agricultural areas to avoid wetlands and minimize tree clearing.
 Active agricultural land provides limited wildlife habitat for Horned Lark.
 Conversion of agricultural land to planted and managed early successional grasslands for solar facilities has been shown to benefit grassland bird species with habitat requirements similar to Horned Lark (see Section 22(f)(6)) and may improve habitat quality for this species at the Project.
 Least Bittern lxobrychus exilis - THR SGCN Breeds in marsh environments which contain tall reeds such as cattails and rushes, interspersed with pockets of open water and woody vegetation.
 Limited habitat for this species occurs within the Project Area.
 G No There are unlikely to be direct or indirect impacts due to the limited area of optimal habitat.
 Potential direct impacts include habitat degradation and fragmentation from the impacts to wetlands.
 Potential indirect impacts could include habitat disturbances due to noise from construction activity near wetland habitats.
 Impacts to wetland habitat have been minimized to the maximum extent practicable by siting Project Components in agricultural fields wherever possible and using HDD when necessary.
+Northern Harrier Circus cyaneus - THR SGCN This species prefers freshwater marshes, wet grasslands, lightly grazed pastures, successional old field, and croplands.
+Habitat for this species occurs within the Project Area.
+B, F, G, J No There are unlikely to be direct or indirect impacts due to the limited area of optimal habitat.
+Potential direct impacts include habitat conversion of 750.59 806.81 acres of agricultural land and successional old fields to early successional fields.
+Potential direct impacts include habitat displacement from the temporary conversion of 100.72 86.58 acres of agricultural land and successional old fields.
+There will be a habitat loss of 19.1021.87 acres of agricultural land and successional old fields to Project Components.
+Potential indirect impacts could include disturbance due to noise and construction activity.
+Impacts to agricultural land are unavoidable, as most of the Project Components have been sited in agricultural areas to avoid wetlands and minimize tree clearing.
+Conversion of agricultural land to planted early successional grasslands may benefit Northern Harrier as availability of prey resources may increase in this cover type relative to actively farmed lands.